Weaving: Process and terminology

-On a conventional loom, continuous weft thread is carried on a pirn, in a shuttle that passes through the shed.
+On a conventional loom, continuous weft thread is carried on a bobbin or pirn, in a shuttle that passes through the shed.
 A handloom weaver could propel the shuttle by throwing it from side to side with the aid of a picking stick.
 The "picking" on a power loom is done by rapidly hitting the shuttle from each side using an overpick or underpick mechanism controlled by cams 80–250 times a minute.
 When a pirn is depleted, it is ejected from the shuttle and replaced with the next pirn held in a battery attached to the loom.
 Multiple shuttle boxes allow more than one shuttle to be used.
 Each can carry a different colour which allows banding across the loom.

 The rapier-type weaving machines do not have shuttles, they propel cut lengths of weft by means of small grippers or rapiers that pick up the filling thread and carry it halfway across the loom where another rapier picks it up and pulls it the rest of the way.
 Some carry the filling yarns across the loom at rates in excess of 2,000 metres per minute.
 Manufacturers such as Picanol have reduced the mechanical adjustments to a minimum, and control all the functions through a computer with a graphical user interface.
 Other types use compressed air to insert the pick.
 They are all fast, versatile and quiet.

 The warp is sized in a starch mixture for smoother running.
 The loom warped (loomed or dressed) by passing the sized warp threads through two or more heddles attached to harnesses.
 The power weavers loom is warped by separate workers.
 Most looms used for industrial purposes have a machine that ties new warps threads to the waste of previously used warps threads, while still on the loom, then an operator rolls the old and new threads back on the warp beam.
 The harnesses are controlled by cams, dobbies or a Jacquard head.